-There is some ostensible evidence of decline in this species in the county: whereas it was recorded in nine tetrads in the 1971-1980 administrative county survey, there were only six such records in the 1991-2005 survey (Philp, 2010).
-However, records during 2010-16 amount to finds in ten tetrads, many of them being squares where presence was recorded either in Philp (1982) or Philp (2010), so that there is a fair degree of continuity over the last 45 years.
+It disappeared from Keston Bog after 1958 and there is some ostensible evidence of decline in this species in the county: whereas it was recorded in nine tetrads in the 1971-1980 administrative county survey, there were only six such records in the 1991-2005 survey (Philp, 2010).
+However, records during 2010-17 amount to finds in ten tetrads, many of them being squares where presence was recorded either in Philp (1982) or Philp (2010), so that there is a fair degree of continuity over the last 45 years.
 The number of records is such that the species is frequent enough only just to qualify as scarce; and warrants mapping here.